raider773/model-properati-regression/README.md

 This project was part of my final work done for Digital House bootcamp.
 The only rule for the project as to apply all the concepts we learned (when nessesary of course) in a dataset that is somewhat complex.
 Not a titanic dataset for example, but something that challenges you.

 I've decided to use a dataset of Properati to predict the prices of houses in my city.
 At the moment of this project i was looking for a new place to live in Capital Federal, Argentina, so i find it quite intresting to do my project regarding this matter.
-I was curious as of what determines the prices of houses in this city, as well as see how much the price affects other variables, for example the length of the description or the most commong words used in the titles, etc.
+I was curious as of what determines the prices of houses in this city, as well as see how much the price affects other variables, for example the length of the description or the most common words used in the titles, etc.

 Model_rf.rar and properati.rar are the selected model and the original dataset.